 - The characteristic features and diversity of British society and of a range of societies; political structures,

 - Cultures and beliefs that influenced the actions of people in the past.

 Pupils will study the features and changes that took place in Britain and the wider world over the past millennium.
 They will develop and extend their skills in explaining and assessing causation, understanding the significance of events, judging the relative merits of differing historical interpretations and using historical evidence.

 In Y7, pupils are expected to spend about half an hour per week on their homework, rising to about 45 minutes by the end of Year 9.
-To further support their learning, Year 7 pupils are introduced to local history through a brief field study of Sopwell convent.
-In Year 8, pupils carry out a History Trail at St Albans Cathedral to complement their studies of the Reformation in England under Henry VIII.
+To further support their learning, pupils carry out History Trails to St Albans Cathedral to complement their studies on the effects of the Black Death and the Reformation in England under Henry VIII.

 Useful websites for KS3 include:

 Pupils are working towards the new GCSE in History – AQA Syllabus B (8145).
 This contains two units: